 - Disclaimer: The Cox & King site & India Visa regulations change often so make sure that you’ve completed everything per their standards, not the standards of this post.
 This is only a guide to help not a direct source of Cox and King information.
 I did call them a couple times to verify things but they are located at a call center in Bombay and nothing they say can be proven!
 Prepare to be on hold about 20 minutes.

-Does all of this seem like too much hassle? iVisa charges a fee but takes care of everything for you if going for less than 30 days: click here for iVisa.
+Does all of this seem like too much hassle?
+If you come to India for less than 60 days, you can get an evisa and avoid this. iVisa charges a fee but takes care of everything for you if going for less than 30 days: click here for iVisa.
 They have a “zero frustration” policy aka they do everything for you.

-Ready for the next step of planning?
-Start here with budget and packing.
+Ready for the next step of planning you India trip?